Starman (film): Home media

+The film was released on Blu-ray on August 11, 2009.
+A collector's edition reissue would later be released on December 18, 2018, by Shout Factory.

 Reception

 Box office

-Starman grossed $2.9 million in its opening weekend, debuting at number 6.
-It was released the same week as David Lynch's film Dune and one week after the release of Peter Hyams's film 2010: The Year We Make Contact.
+Starman grossed nearly $2.9 million in its opening weekend, debuting at number 6.
+It was released the same week as David Lynch's film Dune and one week after the release of Peter Hyams' film 2010: The Year We Make Contact.
 The film grossed a total of $28.7 million from its domestic run.

 Critical response

-The review aggregator Rotten Tomatoes reports an approval rating of 86% based on 35 reviews, with an average rating of 6.9/10.
-The site's critics consensus reads: "What initially begins as sci-fi transforms into a surprisingly sweet, offbeat drama, courtesy of John Carpenter's careful direction."
+The review aggregator Rotten Tomatoes reports an approval rating of 82% based on 108 reviews, with an average rating of 7/10.
+The site's critics consensus reads: "Starman initially begins as an offbeat sci-fi adventure, but transforms into a surprisingly sweet drama, courtesy of Jeff Bridges' disarming performance and John Carpenter's careful direction."
 The aggregator Metacritic gives the film a score of 71 out of 100, based on seven critics, indicating "generally favorable reviews".
+Contemporary opinion was generally positive, and tended to focus on the visual effects and Jeff Bridges' acting.
+Conversations around the film often questioned whether Starman would launch Bridges into an acting superstar.
+Retrospective reviews have generally remained positive.

+Contemporary opinion

 Roger Ebert gave the film three stars out of four and wrote "Starman contains the potential to be a very silly movie, but the two actors have so much sympathy for their characters that the movie, advertised as space fiction, turns into one of 1984's more touching love stories."
-In a highly positive review praising the film along with its actors and director, Janet Maslin stated "If Starman doesn't make a major difference in Jeff Bridges's career, Mr. Bridges is operating in the wrong galaxy."
-Duane Byrge wrote for The Hollywood Reporter that the film had "an amusing and appealing storyline" and a "winning performance" by Jeff Bridges, describing it as "an often on-target look at current American culture".
-However, he found the script "one-dimensional in certain plotting aspects, especially in regard to the single-minded military forces", but praised it for "an uplifting and humane message" and Carpenter for "fluid storytelling", and commended the "evocative score and the special visual effects" as "first-rate".
+In a highly positive review for The New York Times, Janet Maslin praised the film along with its actors and director, stating: "If Starman doesn't make a major difference in Jeff Bridges's career, Mr. Bridges is operating in the wrong galaxy."
+She referred to it as "a science fiction film with sex appeal" and commended the film's romance and humour.

-Mark Harrison wrote for Den of Geek that it was "a classic sci-fi date movie" and "not only an outlier in [Carpenter's] body of work but also an inarguable product of his direction".
-According to Harrison, Carpenter had taken "a potential E.T. knock-off and turned it into a modern spin on a more classical Hollywood genre", and praised it for a "canny reversal of gender roles" where "Bridges is the naïve ingenue who knows nothing about the world (or our world, anyway) and Allen is the more cynical character who is pulled into a cross-country adventure with him."
-He added "the film really lives or dies on the chemistry of the leads.
-Fortunately, Bridges and Allen are both on spectacular form here", believing that Karen Allen's portrayal "might be her best ever performance."
-He concluded that "Starman is a bittersweet, genre-bending date movie that really ought to be celebrated as one of the more lovable entries in the John Carpenter canon."
+John Nubbin reviewed Starman for Different Worlds magazine and stated that "Filled with routine special effects, Starman is nothing special.
+It is a filler movie, just taking space on the screen until something else comes along.
+It is nice to hope that when aliens do land they will be smart and wise and able to heal and distill all the knowledge we need, etc. As a film plot, though, it is already getting a bit tired.
+It was nice that Jeff Bridges and Karen Allen got some work, but one can only hope the next time we see them that it is in something worthwhile."